-- Which local educational institutions might farmworkers in my area attend? - What are their sexual harassment/ violence policies and grievance procedures? - How can I educate school personnel to be better equipped to work with farmworker victims of sexual assault? - To which civil attorneys in my community can I refer farmworker victims with education related issues?
+- Which local educational institutions might farmworkers in my area attend? - What are their sexual harassment/ violence policies and grievance procedures? - How can I educate school personnel to be better equipped to work with farmworker victims of sexual assault?

 WHAT ARE THE POTENTIAL PUBLIC BENEFITS CLAIMS?